Real Madrid star Cristiano Ronaldo has been named Best FIFA Men’s Player of 2016-17.

 From there, Ronaldo, Messi and Neymar were named the three finalists in September.

 Ronaldo also took home the inagural Best FIFA Men’s Player award in 2016.
-FIFA formerly awarded the Ballon d'Or in conjuction with the magazine France Football, but the two sides split apart last year.
+FIFA formerly awarded the Ballon d'Or in conjuction with the magazine France Football, but the two entities split their prizes last year.

 France Football still awards the Ballon d'Or, and it is expected the Ronaldo will equal Messi with his fifth such prize when the award is announced in December.